 Chronic stress has far more serious health implications than you can ever imagine.
 And we are not just talking about the mental or emotional kind of stress that comes from financial worries, relationships or a work environment that is just too demanding.
-If you are sick, felling too cold, suffering from a chronic infection, not eating healthy foods, taking prescription medicines, or are exposed to environmental toxins like pollution, chemicals and heavy metals, your body perceives all this as stress.
+If you are sick, feeling too cold, suffering from a chronic infection, not eating healthy foods, taking prescription medicines, or are exposed to environmental toxins like pollution, chemicals and heavy metals, your body perceives all this as stress.

 When you keep coming across these stress triggers again and again, your body responds to them in a way that negatively affects your overall well-being.
 Science has provided enough evidence that too much stress promotes inflammation, accelerates the process of ageing and causes debilitating, chronic disease over time - even leading to premature death.
 This is where adaptogens can help.
 These powerful herbs can help your body neutralize the harmful effects of stress in more ways than one.